Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Alternative Views, Implementation Challenges, and Potential Solutions

-While non-Euclidean geometries have clear theoretical benefits, there are practical challenges to consider.
-One of the main considerations is that operations such as parallel transport and exponential/logarithmic mappings add complexity, which might reduce some of the anticipated benefits in terms of efficiency.
-To tackle this, it is essential to develop specialized libraries that are optimized for these kinds of calculations, with efficient implementations of tensor operations that encode the underlying geometry.
+Nevertheless, designing efficient non-Euclidean operations is therefore a critical direction for future work.
+In particular, tangent-space-enabled methods~\cite{HNN, hgcn2019, van2023poincar} incur significant computation overhead due to multiple mappings to and from the tangent bundle.
+In comparison, methods that operate directly on the manifold~\cite{chen2021fully, yang2024hypformer, he2025lresnet}, while still computationally more expensive than Euclidean methods, typically have similar computational complexity as their Euclidean counterparts.
+Thus, they could be promising for managing the computational efficiency of non-Euclidean foundation models.
+Additionally, it is essential to develop libraries, such as~\cite{he2025hypercore} that optimize these computations, with efficient implementations of tensor operations that encode the underlying geometry, geometric optimization techniques tailored to non-Euclidean spaces, and multi-node training architectures such as non-Euclidean flash attention to account for architectural differences as a result.

-Another view is that as hardware capacities increase, simply scaling Euclidean models to higher dimensions might reduce distortion.
-However, as pointed out by \cref{dist_theorem} and \cref{sphere_dist}, there is an upper bound in how much distortion reduction is possible.
-Previous works have also empirically shown that non-Euclidean models outperform Euclidean models even with scaled parameter counts, such as in the case of equivariant and non-equivariant models~\cite{brehmer2024does}.
+\textbf{Learning Inductive Bias with Euclidean Models.} Another family of views is to let Euclidean foundation models learn geometric properties rather than hard-coding inductive biases.
+One argument holds that with increasing hardware capacity, scaling Euclidean models to higher dimensions could reduce distortion and capture geometry, as seen in CNNs and ViTs~\cite{dosovitskiy2020image}.
+A complementary argument is that improved data quality and quantity might allow Euclidean models to learn sufficient geometric structure.
+However, as shown in \cref{dist_theorem} and \ref{sphere_dist}, many desirable geometric biases cannot be faithfully learned by Euclidean foundation models.
+Previous works have also empirically shown that non-Euclidean models outperform Euclidean models even with scaled parameter counts, such as for equivariant and non-equivariant models~\cite{brehmer2024does}.
 Additionally, in many domains, such as molecular structures or rare languages, data scarcity results in brute-force scaling being ineffective.
-Non-Euclidean geometries, on the other hand, can capture important relationships even in lower-dimensional settings~\cite{sarkar2011low}, making them efficient in both parameter usage and data requirements, offering better performance scalability with respect to model size and a more reliable option for domains with limited high-quality data.
+Non-Euclidean geometries, on the other hand, can capture important relationships even in lower-dimensional settings~\cite{sarkar2011low}, making them efficient in data requirements, offering better performance scalability w.r.t. model size, and are more reliable for domains with limited high-quality data.